Infineon/eltt2/README.md

 With the "-c" command you can read the clock values of the TPM.

 -d: <br>
 With the "-d" command you can issue a TPM shutdown.
-It has 2 options:
+It has 2 options: <br>
- ./eltt2 -d
+./eltt2 -d <br>
- or
+or <br>
- ./eltt2 -d clear    send a TPM2_Shutdown command with shutdown type CLEAR to
+./eltt2 -d clear    send a TPM2_Shutdown command with shutdown type CLEAR to the TPM. <br>
-                     the TPM.
- ./eltt2 -d state    send a TPM2_Shutdown command with shutdown type STATE to
+./eltt2 -d state    send a TPM2_Shutdown command with shutdown type STATE to the TPM. <br>
-                     the TPM.

- -e:
+ -e: <br>
  With the "-e" command you can extend bytes in the selected PCR with SHA-1.
 To do so, you have to enter the index of PCR in hexadecimal that you like to extend and the digest you want to extend the selected PCR with.
 Note that you can only extend PCRs with index 0 to 16 and PCR 23 and that the digest must have a length of 20 bytes (will be padded with 0 if necessary).
 The TPM then builds an SHA-1 hash over the PCR data in the selected PCR and the digest you provided and writes the result back to the selected PCR.
 For example, use the following command to extend PCR 23 (0x17) with the byte sequence {0x41, 0x62, 0x43, 0x64, 0x00, ... (will be filled with 0x00)}: <br>
  ./eltt2 -e 17 41624364

--E:
+-E: <br>
 With the "-E" command you can extend bytes in the selected PCR with SHA-256.
 To do so, you have to enter the index of PCR in hexadecimal that you like to extend and the digest you want to extend the selected PCR with.
 Note that you can only extend PCRs with index 0 to 16 and PCR 23 and that the digest must have a length of 32 bytes (will be padded with 0 if necessary).
 The TPM then builds an SHA-256 hash over the PCR data in the selected PCR and the digest you provided and writes the result back to the selected PCR.
 For example, use the following command to extend PCR 23 (0x17) with the byte sequence {0x41, 0x62, 0x43, 0x64, 0x00, ... (will be filled with 0x00)}: <br>
  ./eltt2 -E 17 41624364

--g:
+-g: <br>
 With the "-g" command you can read the TPM's properties.

--G:
+-G: <br>
 With the "-G" command you can get a given amount of random bytes.
 Note that you can only request a maximum amount of 32 random bytes at once.
 For example, use the following command to get 20 (0x14) random bytes: <br>
  ./eltt2 -G 14

--r:
+-r: <br>
 With the "-r" command you can read data from a selected SHA-1 PCR.
 For example, use the following command to read data from PCR 23 (0x17): <br>
 ./eltt2 -r 17

- -R:
+-R: <br>
 With the "-R" command you can read data from a selected SHA-256 PCR.
- For example, use the following command to read data from PCR 23 (0x17):
+For example, use the following command to read data from PCR 23 (0x17): <br>
  ./eltt2 -R 17

- -s:
+-s: <br>
 With the "-s" command you can hash given data with the SHA-1 hash algorithm.
 This command only allows a limited amount of data to be hashed (depending on the TPM's maximum input buffer size).
- For example, use the following command to hash the byte sequence {0x41, 0x62, 0x43, 0x64}:
+For example, use the following command to hash the byte sequence {0x41, 0x62, 0x43, 0x64}: <br>
  ./eltt2 -s 41624364

- -S:
+-S: <br>
 With the "-S" command you can hash given data with the SHA-256 hash algorithm.
 This command only allows a limited amount of data to be hashed (depending on the TPM input buffer size).
- For example, use the following command to hash the byte sequence {0x41, 0x62, 0x43, 0x64}:
+For example, use the following command to hash the byte sequence {0x41, 0x62, 0x43, 0x64}: <br>
  ./eltt2 -S 41624364

- -t:
+-t: <b>
 With the "-t" command you can issue a TPM selftest.
-It has 3 options:
+It has 3 options: <br>
- ./eltt2 -t
+./eltt2 -t <br>
 or
- ./eltt2 -t not_full     Perform a partial TPM2_Selftest to test previously
-                         untested TPM capabilities.
+./eltt2 -t not_full Perform a partial TPM2_Selftest to test previously untested TPM capabilities. <br>
- ./eltt2 -t full         Perform a full TPM2_Selftest to test all TPM
+./eltt2 -t full Perform a full TPM2_Selftest to test all TPM capabilities. <br>
-                         capabilities.
 ./eltt2 -t incremental  Perform a test of selected algorithms.

- -T:
+-T: <br>
 With the "-T" command you can read the results of a previously run selftest.

- -u:
+-u: <br>
 With the "-u" command you can issue a TPM startup command.
-It has 2 options:
+It has 2 options: <br>
- ./eltt2 -u
+./eltt2 -u <br>
- or
+or <br>
- ./eltt2 -u clear    send a TPM2_Startup with startup type CLEAR to the TPM.
+./eltt2 -u clear send a TPM2_Startup with startup type CLEAR to the TPM. <br>
 ./eltt2 -u state send a TPM2_Startup with startup type STATE to the TPM.

- -z:
+-z: <br>
 With the "-z" command you can reset a selected PCR.
 Note that you can only reset PCRs 16 and 23.
- For example, use the following command to reset PCR 23 (0x17):
+For example, use the following command to reset PCR 23 (0x17): <br>
  ./eltt2 -z 17

 ## 2.2 Examples:

 In order to work with the TPM, perform the following steps:
 - Send the TPM2_Startup command: ./eltt2 -u

 # 3. If you have questions